Jump to sectionWhat is workplace wellness?

 - Relaxation rooms

-The idea is that, by committing to the health and wellness of their employees, they can attract, grow, and keep skilled and hard-working talent.
+The idea is that, by committing to workplace health promotion, they can attract, grow, and keep skilled and hard-working talent.

 Are there effective wellness options other than dedicated nap rooms and Wednesday yoga classes?
 Of course.
-But remember, many of the employees that leverage workplace wellness programs follow the latest trends in the wellness industry.
+But remember, many of the employees who use workplace wellness programs follow the latest trends in the wellness industry.

-With this said, some of the most effective ways you can commit to the health and wellness of your staff may cost very little to implement.
+With this said, some of the most effective ways you can support employees’ health and wellness may cost very little to implement.

-More and more employees are moving into remote work.
+More and more team members are moving into remote work.
 So, organizations need to continue evolving how they think about workplace wellness to match this change.

-Use these as a guide or inspiration if you’re considering starting a program for your organization.
+Use these as a guide or inspiration if you’re considering starting a program to influence employee health behaviors.
 Products, services, and workforce needs continue to evolve.
 So, new programs, and improved variations on old ones, are constantly emerging.

 1. Stress reduction tools

-Creating a culture of care by sharing this kind of information can be an effective way to start interacting with your employees about their health and wellness.
+Creating a culture of care can be an effective way to start interacting with your employees about their health and wellness.
 It can also have a positive impact on employees’ mental health.

 But be realistic about the gap between the current work environment and the culture of care you envision.

-Better option: Find ways to get your employees to engage with the messages.
+Better option: Find ways to get your employees to engage with messages about health behaviors.
 Set up a stress reduction chatroom on Slack, or provide space over lunch to talk about the week’s wellness topic.
 The message will have considerably more influence if your employees are talking and thinking about it.

 Even better option: Provide space for employee-led sessions so that employees can try out new practices.
 Here, they can experiment with practices like deep breathing, meditation, and journaling.

-Since we eat as many as ⅓ of our meals while on the job, sponsoring a weight loss program could be a great fit for your work community.
+Since we eat as many as 1/3 of our meals while on the job, sponsoring a healthy eating program could be a great fit for your work community.

-Your company’s insurance program might have a weight loss program that you could offer.
+Your company’s insurance program might have a program that you could offer.
 Or, you can team up with a local wellness center to offer a tailored program.

 - Healthy eating